linrongbin16/gitlinker.nvim/README.md

 require("gitlinker").link(opts)
 ```

+> The `GitLink` is actually just a user command wrapper on this API.

 **Parameters:**

 - `opts`: (Optional) lua table that contains below fields:

-  - `router_type`: Which router type should this API use.
-By default is `nil`, means `browse`.
-It has below builtin options:
+  - `router_type`: Which router type should use.
+By default is `browse` when not specified.
+It has below options:

     - `browse`
     - `blame`
     - `default_branch`
     - `current_branch`

-  - `router`: Which router implementation should this API use.
-By default is `nil`, it uses the configured router implementations while this plugin is been setup (see [Configuration](#configuration)).
-You can **_dynamically_** overwrite the generate behavior by pass a router in this field.
+  - `router`: Which router implementation should use.
+By default it uses the configured implementations when this plugin is been setup (see [Configuration](#configuration)).
+You can overwrite the configured behavior by passing your implementation to this field.
+Please see [`gitlinker.Router`](#gitlinkerrouter) for more details.

+    > [!NOTE]
+    >
     > Once set this field, you will get full control of generating the url, and `router_type` field will no longer take effect.
-    >
-    > Please refer to [`gitlinker.Router`](#gitlinkerrouter) for more details.

-  - `action`: What action should this API behave.
-By default is `nil`, this API will copy the generated link to clipboard.
-It has below builtin options:
+  - `action`: What action should do.
+By default it will copy the generated link to clipboard.
+It has below options, please see [`gitlinker.Action`](#gitlinkeraction) for more details.

-    - `require("gitlinker.actions").clipboard`: Copy generated link to clipboard.
+    - `require("gitlinker.actions").clipboard`: Copy url to clipboard.
-    - `require("gitlinker.actions").system`: Open generated link in browser.
+    - `require("gitlinker.actions").system`: Open url in browser.

-    > Please refer to [`gitlinker.Action`](#gitlinkeraction) for more details.

-  - `lstart`/`lend`: Visual selected line range, e.g. start & end line numbers.
-By default both are `nil`, it will automatically try to find user selected line range.
-You can also overwrite these two fields to force the line numbers in generated url.
+  - `lstart`/`lend`: Line range, i.e. start and end line numbers.
+By default it uses the current line or visual selections.
+You can also overwrite them to specify the line numbers.
-  - `message`: Whether print message in nvim command line.
+  - `message`: Whether print message in command line.
 By default it uses the configured value while this plugin is been setup (see [Configuration](#configuration)).
-You can also overwrite this field to change the configured behavior.
+You can overwrite the configured behavior by passing your option to this field.
-  - `highlight_duration`: How long (milliseconds) to highlight the line range.
+  - `highlight_duration`: How long (in milliseconds) to highlight the line range.
 By default it uses the configured value while this plugin is been setup (see [Configuration](#configuration)).
-You can also overwrite this field to change the configured behavior.
+You can overwrite the configured behavior by passing your option to this field.
   - `remote`: Specify the git remote.
-By default is `nil`, it uses the first detected git remote (usually it's `origin`).
+By default it uses the first detected git remote (usually it's `origin`).
   - `file`: Specify the relative file path.
-By default is `nil`, it uses the current buffer's file name.
+By default it uses the current buffer's name.
   - `rev`: Specify the git commit ID.
-By default is `nil`, it uses the current repository's git commit ID.
+By default it uses the current git repository's commit ID.

-##### `gitlinker.Router`
+#### `gitlinker.Router`

-`gitlinker.Router` is a lua function that implements a router for a git host.
-It use below function signature:
+A lua function that implements a router for a git host website.
+It uses below function signature:

 ```lua
 function(lk:gitlinker.Linker):string?